yaricp/qt5-eeg-filters/README.md

 After that you can to see a main window of program:

-You can open a file with EEG signals data.
+You can open a file with EEG signals or EP data.
 This file you can get from NeuroExplorer4.4 by exporting data to ASCII format.

 When curves will be showed on main plot you can make a filter it by choosing bandwith in list of bandwidths.